- Academic Affairs

 - Disapprove research approved by the IRB.

-All non-exempt Human Research must be reviewed by an IRB that has been designated by the Organizational Official..
-The list and scope of review for IRBs designated by the Organization Official to be relied upon are listed in the IRB rosters available from the Human Research Protections Office (HRPO).
+All nonexempt human research must be reviewed by an IRB that has been designated by the Institutional Official.
+The list and scope of review for IRBs designated by the Institutional Official to be relied upon are listed in the IRB rosters available from the Human Research Protections Office (HRPO).

 The IRBs relied upon by this organization have the authority to:

-- Approve, require modifications to secure approval, and disapprove all Human Research overseen and conducted by the organization.
-All Human Research must be approved by an IRB designated by the Organizational Official.
-Officials of this organization may not approve Human Research that has not been approved by the IRB.
+- Approve, require modifications to secure approval, and disapprove all human research overseen and conducted by the organization.
+All human research must be approved by an IRB designated by the Institutional Official.
+Officials of this organization may not approve human research that has not been approved by the IRB.

 - Determine whether data may be used that was not collected in accordance with the IRB’s requirements.

-IRB member and IRB staff have the responsibility to follow Human Research Protection Program policies and procedures that apply to IRB members and staff.
+IRB member and IRB staff have the responsibility to follow Human Research Protections Program policies and procedures that apply to IRB members and staff.

-The Human Research Protections Office is the coordinating office for the Human Research Protection Program.
+The Human Research Protections Office is the coordinating office for the Human Research Protections Program.

-- Provide advice upon request to the Organizational Official, IRB, and other individuals involved with the Human Research Protection Program.
+- Provide advice upon request to the Institutional Official, IRB, and other individuals involved with the Human Research Protections Program.